Sub-Architecture Ensemble Pruning in Neural Architecture Search: ( )

 \section{\propfull{} (\propabbr{})}

-In this section, we elaborate on the proposed NAS ensemble pruning method to achieve smaller yet effective ensemble neural architectures.
+In this section, we elaborate on the proposed NAS ensemble pruning method to obtain smaller yet effective neural ensemble architectures.
 Before pruning the less valuable sub-architectures, we need to generate sub-architectures first.
-We take advantage of AdaNet \citep{cortes2017adanet} here due to its popularity and superiority in ensemble NAS research, and utilize its objective function for generating sub-architecture candidates in the searching process.
-The objective function to generate new candidates in AdaNet \citep{cortes2017adanet} is defined as
+We take advantage of AdaNet \citep{cortes2017adanet} here due to its popularity and superiority in ensemble NAS research, and utilize its objective function to generate candidate sub-architectures in the searching process.
+The objective function for generating new candidates in AdaNet is defined as

+where $\hat{R}_{S,\rho}(f)$ denotes the empirical margin error of function $f$ on the training set $S$, and $\Gamma$ denotes a specific complexity constraint.